-From captivating retrospectives to breathtaking biennales, these art exhibitions and events deserve a spot on your cultural bucket list this year.
+From captivating retrospectives to breathtaking biennales, these art exhibitions and events deserve a spot on your cultural bucket list.

 The Dome, Aarhus – A work of art in its own right, ARoS Aarhus Kunstmuseum’s new space, The Dome, will mark the largest of perceptual art pioneer James Turrell’s Skyspace series within a museum.
 It will be connected via an underground pathway to the main building, where exhibitions by Barbara Kruger, Isaac Julien as well as Picasso and Miró are in the pipeline for 2025.
 Opening 1 April 2025